SethSmigelski/jump-links-block/README.md

 ## Description

-A WordPress block that automatically generates a customizable Jump To “On this Page“ table of contents to improve user navigation and engagement on your posts and pages.
+A WordPress block that automatically generates live-syncing, customizable Jump Links navigation lists ("On This Page" Table of Contents) from post headings.

 Jump Links Block (SEO 44) intelligently scans your content for headings and creates a dynamic, interactive list of links.
 With a complete collection of controls in the editor sidebar, you have command over the block's functionality and appearance, from reordering links to fine-tuning the design for your theme.